Have you got questions? I might have the answers!

 Q: Do you write in order?

 A: Nope.
 Not at all.
 In War’s End: The Storm, when I realized I needed to kill off a character I really liked, I literally wrote the book around that chapter.
-I couldn’t bear to write it, it was literally painful for me.
-Finally, I wrote the aftermath, the chapter immediately after it, and then I managed to push it out, crying the entire damn time.
+I couldn’t bear to write it, it was truly painful for me and I dreaded it!
+Finally, I wrote the chapter immediately after it, where the characters deal with the aftermath of the character’s death.
+Only then did I manage to push it out, crying the entire damn time.

 In Schicksal Turnpike, I kept getting stymied over the first chapter, the ONLY chapter I had written some three years before.
 I plotted the book out, set in chapter names and wrote notes in each of the chapters about what they were about, and then began writing in whatever chapter took my fancy.